d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 Linear Learner Algorithm

 * Linear models are supervised learning algorithms for regression, binary classification or multiclass classification problems.
 You give the model labels (x,y) with x being a high dimensional vector and y as a numeric label.
-The algoritm learns a linear function, or, for classification problems, a linear threshold function, and maps a cector x to an approximation of  label y.
+The algoritm learns a linear function, or, for classification problems, a linear threshold function, and maps a vector x to an approximation of  label y.
 * To use this algorithm you need a number or list of numbers which yields some other number - the answer you are after.
 You can use it to predict a specific value or a threshold for grouping purposes.

 Adjust to Minimize Error